-Sweet, elegant Antigua shines across multiple brewing methods.
+Full, balanced Antigua lot shines across multiple brewing methods.

-Thanks to the land and its people, we are proud to welcome the return of Nueva Esperanza.
-Perhaps tastiest in press pot and auto-dripper formats, get dialed-into pink, purple, and light brown flavors like milk chocolate, plum, and pink cotton candy by starting with a 1:16.5 brew ratio, filtered water at 206-208℉, a medium-coarse grind, and a 4-6 minute brew cycle.
-The extraction yield ranges from tart plum and honey cashew at the lower end to bittersweet chocolate and lemon zest at higher extractions.
+Thanks to the land, its people, and the work from Los Volcanes, we are proud to welcome the return of Nueva Esperanza.
+Perhaps tastiest in press pot and auto-dripper formats, get dialed-into red flavors of cherry pie and brown sugar by starting with a 1:16 brew ratio, filtered water at 206-208℉, a medium-coarse grind, and a 3-3.5 minute brew cycle.